 Make sure your course is not just a huge, single-serving chunk of knowledge.
 Build small parts that contain repetition that you can offer over time.

 When creating your course, identify assessment/activity questions that allow learners to process and reflect on the information repeatedly.
-Easygenerator offers a variety of question types.
-Choose question types that allow learners put their new knowledge into practice while also receiving feedback.
+Easygenerator offers a variety of question types; using a variety of questions can increase understanding and knowledge retention.
+Choose question types that allow learners to put their new knowledge into practice while also receiving feedback.

 How do you space learning?